bgheorghita/web-player/README.md

 # Web-Player
-### It is a web player application that allows users to listen the available audio tracks (songs, podcasts) online.
+### It is a web player application that allows users to listen to the available audio tracks (songs, podcasts) online.

 #### Features
 - the users can buy a <b>PREMIUM</b> subscription